CobiontID/MarkerScan/README.md

 This repository contains a Snakemake pipeline which determines the species composition of the sample by SSU presence and seperates them accordingly.

 ## Required input
-Please copy:
+Please clone this directory
 1. snakefile
 2. all scripts for the directory /scripts
 3. all yaml files containing information regarding external programs required to be downloaded by conda in /envs
 4. the hmmerprofile SSU_Prok_Euk_Microsporidia.hmm

 to your location of choice.

+You also need to create a directory where to store db information that is commonly used while running different samples = datadir, contains the subdirectories: silva, busco_data, organelles, apicomplexa, taxonomy, genera.

-To run the pipeline a yaml file containing all external parameters is needed, an example is shown below.
+To run the pipeline a yaml file containing all external parameters needs to be created, an example is shown below.

 ```
 reads: /lustre/scratch116/tol/projects/darwin/sub_projects/cobiont_detection/pipeline/hmm_pipeline/readfiles/ilBlaLact1fasta.gz